page_title_detailed

 You and your doctor will discuss the best chemotherapy treatment for your situation.

-How is FAC given
+How FAC is given

 • FAC is usually given in six 3-week cycles.